Say you’re presenting your research work at a conference. And you want to share the research material with all the attendees.

 So you’re looking for a PDF QR Code.
 This article will talk about the same in detail.
 Keep reading to know more.

 There are two possible ways to share documents:

 This is the easiest way to share documents.
-You simply need to do it in one of the two ways: via as a hard copy (physically) or email (digitally).
+You simply need to do it in one of two ways: as a hard copy (physically) or by email (digitally).

 a.
 As a hard copy

 Here you only need to get the documents printed.
 And hand them out to your target audience.
 That simple!

 But this method is cost-intensive.
 And even if you go ahead with printing the documents, there’s another problem.

 As mentioned earlier, in cases such as a conference, you don’t really know exactly how many people would turn up.
 So you’re often not sure about how many copies you should get printed.